lydiali9/Single-Page-Application-with-Vue/README.md

 3. ``node ./node_modules/webpack/bin/webpack --config ./build/webpack.base.config.js``
 once we`ve run this, we can see that the dist foler was created with the app.js file generated.
+4. Install webpack-dev-middleware webpack-hot-middleware, For webpack-dev-middleware if every time we make a change, it will rebuild the module that was updated.
+Also, with the webpack-hot-middleware, every time we make an update, it will reload that section that changed in our browser.